Adolphe Thiers: Historian

-The July Revolution (1830)
+July Revolution (1830)

 A new King, Charles X, had come to the French throne in 1824 with a strong belief in the divine right of kings and the worthlessness of parliamentary government.
 Thiers had been planning a literary career, but in August 1829, when the King appointed the ultra-royalist, Polignac as his new prime minister, Thiers began to write increasingly fierce attacks on the royal government.
 In a celebrated article, he wrote that "The King rules, but does not govern," and called for a constitutional monarchy.
 If the King did not accept it, he proposed simply changing the King, as the English had done in 1688.
 When the Constitutionel hesitated to publish some of his more energetic attacks on the government, Thiers, with Armand Carrel, Mignet, Stendhal and others, started a new opposition newspaper, the National, whose first issue appeared on 3 January 1830.
 The government responded by taking the newspaper to court, charging it with attacks on the person of the King and that of the royal family.
 It was fined three thousand francs.
 The writer Lamartine left a vivid description of Thiers, with whom he had dinner at this time: "He spoke first; he spoke last; he hardly listened to the replies; but he spoke with an accuracy, with an audacity, with a fecundity of ideas, that excused his volubility of words from his lips.
 It was his spirit and heart which spoke....There was enough gunpowder in his nature to explode six governments."

 In August 1829, Charles X had decided to show his authority over the unruly Chamber of Deputies, and named a fervent royalist, Jules de Polignac as his new prime minister.
 On 19 March 1830, he raised the temperature, warning that if the deputies put obstacles in his path, he would "find the force to overcome them in my resolution to maintain the public peace, with the full confidence of the French and the love they have also shown toward their King."
 He also launched an overseas expedition for the conquest of Algeria, which he was certain would increase his popularity at home, and called for new elections, which he was certain he would win.
 The French flag was hoisted over Algiers on 5 July 1830, and new elections were held from 13 to 19 July.
 The elections were a disaster for the King; the opposition won 270 seats, against 145 supporters of the King.
 The opponents were, for the most part, not republicans; they simply wanted a constitutional monarchy.
 The King responded, however, on 25 July with new decrees dissolving the Chamber of Deputies, changing the election laws, and putting restrictions on the press.
 The King, confident in his popularity, neglected to put the army on alert or to bring in soldiers to maintain order.